2016 Appropriate Use Criteria for Coronary Revascularization in ACS

 - For stable NSTE-ACS patients with low-risk features, revascularization was rated as “may be appropriate.”

-Keywords: Acute Coronary Syndrome, Angina, Unstable, Angiography, Arrhythmias, Cardiac, Cardiac Imaging Techniques, Biological Markers, Cardiovascular Surgical Procedures, Constriction, Pathologic, Coronary Artery Bypass, Coronary Artery Disease, Diagnostic Imaging, Echocardiography, Electrocardiography, Fibrinolysis, Fractional Flow Reserve, Myocardial, Heart Failure, Hemodynamics, Percutaneous Coronary Intervention, Shock, Cardiogenic, Thrombolytic Therapy, Tomography, Myocardial Infarction, Myocardial Revascularization, Patient-Centered Care, Peripheral Vascular Diseases, Quality of Health Care, Reperfusion, Risk Assessment, Risk Factors, Tachycardia, Ventricular, Therapeutics, Vascular Surgical Procedures, Ventricular Fibrillation
+Keywords: Acute Coronary Syndrome, Angina, Unstable, Angiography, Arrhythmias, Cardiac, Cardiac Imaging Techniques, Biomarkers, Cardiovascular Surgical Procedures, Constriction, Pathologic, Coronary Artery Bypass, Coronary Artery Disease, Diagnostic Imaging, Echocardiography, Electrocardiography, Fibrinolysis, Fractional Flow Reserve, Myocardial, Heart Failure, Hemodynamics, Percutaneous Coronary Intervention, Shock, Cardiogenic, Thrombolytic Therapy, Tomography, Myocardial Infarction, Myocardial Revascularization, Patient-Centered Care, Peripheral Vascular Diseases, Quality of Health Care, Reperfusion, Risk Assessment, Risk Factors, Tachycardia, Ventricular, Therapeutics, Vascular Surgical Procedures, Ventricular Fibrillation

 < Back to Listings